AishwaryaGopal12/Rgram/CONTRIBUTING.md

-# Contributing to ind2mg
+# Contributing to Rgram

-This outlines how to propose a change to ind2mg.
+This outlines how to propose a change to Rgram.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).